USER MANUAL

 The "Export As" section has two dropdown menus.
 The first lets you choose between PNG or JPG format, and the default format comes from your Settings.
 The second dropdown lets you choose the image size with options for Match Source, 480p, 780p, 1080p, 1440p, or 4K.
 The app only allows you to export at resolutions equal to or lower than your source video quality.
 If you somehow had a higher quality option selected before opening the modal, it automatically resets to Match Source to prevent upscaling.

 At the bottom of the Screenshot portal are three buttons.
 Cancel closes the modal and restores the video to exactly where you left off.
 Reset returns all settings to their defaults.
 Export starts the capture process.
 If you're about to export a large number of screenshots that exceeds the warning threshold you set in Settings, which defaults to one hundred screenshots, a warning popup appears asking you to confirm before proceeding.
-During export, a progress bar shows the percentage complete and you can cancel at any time.
+During export, a progress bar shows the percentage complete and you can cancel at any time; while files are saving, Export shows Saving… and Cancel is disabled until the batch finishes.
 When you close the modal either by clicking Cancel, pressing Escape, or after a successful export, the video returns to the exact time position where you opened the modal and resumes playback if it was playing before, with all playback rates and swap timers restored to their original state.

 Montage